zaduva/zaduva/README.md

 - 👋 Hi, I’m @zaduva
 - 👀 I’m interested in ... software engineering
 - 🌱 I’m currently learning ...
-UNIX/LINUX
+Android Studio and ARM
 - 💞️ I’m looking to collaborate on ... projects
 - 📫 How to reach me ... zaduva@gmail.com